 Try to borrow as little as possible, search for other sources of funding, and do plenty of research when selecting a student loan, and you can minimize your potential for debt, or otherwise make it more manageable.

-Check out how you can take out in private student loan with College Raptor!
+The financial aspect of college can be both stressful and complex.
+For more information, check out how you can take out in private student loan with College Raptor!